+What does tow ball weight mean?
 Tow ball weight, or Tow Ball Mass is quite simply the weight applied from your trailer to the tow ball on your 4WD.
 When you are towing, the bulk of the trailer weight is taken by its wheels, and a small portion of it is passed onto the tow vehicle via the tow ball.

-If you have a tow ball weight that is significant, you need to be extremely careful that you are maintaining a legal setup as a high tow ball weight is one of the most common ways to become overloaded.
+If you have a tow ball weight that is significant, you need to be extremely careful that you are maintaining a legal setup as a high tow ball weight is one of the most common ways to become over weight.

 Some vehicles have a much lower tow ball weight allowed than 350kg, and some even have additional penalties to be added when you go above a certain weight.
 You can find all this in your owners manual, or the stamped tow bar, or you can ring your vehicle manufacturer with the VIN number ready.

-Why does it matter?
+Tow ball weight explained; why does it matter?

 There are lots of reasons why Tow ball weight matters, and getting it wrong can, and has resulted in some very nasty accidents over the years.
 Lets start with the basics of why tow ball weight is so critical:

 In general, the heavier the tow ball weight the more stable it will be (to a point!), but a heavy tow ball weight isn’t good for other reasons, so you need to find the right balance.

-Of course, just because you have the right tow ball weight doesn’t guarantee trailer stability; its only the first step.
+Of course, just because you have the right trailer ball weight doesn’t guarantee trailer stability; its only the first step.
 You need to make sure the majority of the weight is down low, close to the axles and that you don’t have anything heavy way out the back, or front of the van.

 Significant extra stress on the vehicle